Click on the links below to find out more

 Osgood Schlatters disease is an inflammatory condition which affects the insertion of the patella tendon into the tibia (shin bone).

 It is a common condition in the athletic paediatric population (up to 20% of athletic children).
-It affects boys more commonly than girls.
-It can occur in both knees in approximately 25% of cases, but typically only 1 side is symptomatic at a time.
+It affects boys more commonly than girls, and typically those involved with jumping sports (such as AFL and basketball).
+It can occur in both knees in approximately 25% of cases, but typically only one side is symptomatic at a time.

 On examination there may be a tender lump at the front of the knee, and the knee may have reduced flexibility.

 Normally it is diagnosed on clinical examination and X Rays.
 MRI scans can be useful for evaluating other causes of knee pain which may mimic Osgood Schlatters.